Thomas Allibone

 Thomas Edward Allibone, CBE, FRS (11 November 1903 – 9 September 2003) was an English physicist.
 His work included important research into particle physics, X-rays, high voltage equipment, and electron microscopes.

 Early life

 Thomas Edward Allibone was born at Nether Hallam, Sheffield in 1903, son of Henry James Allibone, a schoolteacher, and Eliza (née Kidger), a farmer's daughter.
-He was educated at the Central School in Sheffield followed by a Pass (Ordinary) degree in physics at Sheffield University.
-In 1925, Allibone was awarded a scholarship by the Metropolitan-Vickers company to study the properties of zirconium.
-He left Sheffield in 1926 to continue his postgraduate studies at Gonville and Caius College, Cambridge University.
+He was educated at the Central School in Sheffield, followed by a Pass (Ordinary) degree in physics at Sheffield University at the age of twenty.
+In 1925, Allibone was awarded a scholarship by the Metropolitan-Vickers company to study the properties of zirconium, and received a PhD from Sheffield University the following year.
+He left Sheffield in 1926 with a Wollaston scholarship to conduct research at Gonville and Caius College, Cambridge.
 At Cambridge, he worked in the prestigious Cavendish Laboratory, with eminent scientists such as Rutherford, Cockcroft, and Walton.
 The use of high voltages to accelerate particles into each other became of particular interest to him.
-After gaining a first class honours degree in physics from Cambridge, Allibone returned to Metropolitan-Vickers, to take charge of their high-voltage research laboratory at Trafford Park, Manchester.
+After gaining a further PhD in physics from Cambridge, Allibone returned to Metropolitan-Vickers, to take charge of their high-voltage research laboratory at Trafford Park, Manchester.